majedbojan/mbojan.me/content/blog/action-text-is-what-i-was-looking-for-before-dhh-announce-it/index.md

 ![Rails](./action_text.jpeg)

-couple hours before DHH announcing that the Rails team is working towards bringing Trix, the rich text editor from Basecamp into Rails applications by default as Action Text.
+Couple hours before DHH announcing that the Rails team is working towards bringing Trix, the rich text editor from Basecamp into Rails applications by default as Action Text.
 I was googling a simple way to use the editor in my blog and I found this video that he showed quickly how to get started with Action Text by building a blog with a rich text area.
 This shows off some other things coming to Rails 6, as the default use of web-packer.
 Action Text hooks closely into Active Storage which was only new in Rails 5.2.

 ## Take a look at the video and see what you think